Hassad Food

-Hassad Food is an investment arm of the Qatar Investment Authority with a primary focus on the field of agriculture.
+The Hassad Food Company is an investment arm of the Qatar Investment Authority with a primary focus on the field of agriculture.
 The company has the stated goal of meeting 60% of Qatar's food demand.

 History

 Hassad Food was established in 2008 with the aim of attaining food self-sufficiency for Qatar.

 Investments

 It was announced in June 2013 that the company was planning on investing $500 million in India in order to secure the production of coffee, rice and cardamom.
 As part of this objective, the company acquired majority ownership of Indian food production company Bush Foods Overseas Ltd in April 2013.
 In December 2014, Hassad Food submitted a First Information Report against Bush Food Overseas Ltd on the basis that they had allegedly falsified their financial statements and inventory records.

 Hassad Food officially declared its intent to invest $400 million into Turkey's agriculture industry in October 2014.
 In April 2015, the company revealed its plans to invest $1 billion in Sudan.